 The paintings depict the urbane “modern girl,” who captured the public imagination in 1920s Japan.
 They show an independent lifestyle and challenge the traditional ideal of the “good wife, wise mother.”
 The paintings show mothers and daughters in scenes from everyday life alongside images of the “modern girl.”

 How to visit.
-These three exhibitions exploring architecture, social engagement and Japanese “modern girls” are on display at Wrightwood 659, 659 W. Wrightwood Ave., through July 16.
+These three exhibitions exploring architecture, social engagement and Japanese “modern girls” are on display at Wrightwood 659, 659 W. Wrightwood Ave., have been extended through July 30.
 The gallery is open Fridays from 12 to 7pm and Saturdays from 10am to 5pm.
 Tickets are $15 and are available online only.
 Admission is by advance ticket; walk-ins are not permitted.
 Wrightwood 659 requires all visitors to show proof of vaccination and booster plus a photo ID.
 Masks must be worn while you are in the building.

 Chicago extra.
 Chicago’s oldest house, the 1836 Henry B. Clarke House on the near south side, is an example of timber framing (using wood joinery rather than the metal fasteners used in the more common stick framing—as carpenters would call it—shown in the exhibit).
 The house, part of the Prairie Avenue Historic District, is a museum house and open for tours.
 If you visit, you can see the original construction system through an open panel on the wall of an upstairs bedroom.
 Guided tours are at 1pm Wednesday and Saturday.
 Admission is free; only eight visitors can tour at a time.